GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to delegate the realization of interfaces to subsystems.***
 * How does criticality propagate down the system hierarchy?
 * How does the elements of the test environment interact with each other?
-* How is a critical function decomposed and allocated?
+* How is a safety critical function decomposed and allocated?

+  ***Rationale:  In my role, I want to make sure that the architecture partitioning fulfills safety needs.***
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

   ***Rationale:  In my role, I need to pass on the resulting System Requirements to the subsystems.***